JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 - Opened the Networking tab during the Client-1 setup.
 - Selected Active-Directory-VNet.
-- Kept the default subnet.
+- Keep the default subnet.
-- Assigned a public IP address.
+- Assign a public IP address.
-- Configured the network security settings.
+- Configure the network security settings.
-- Allowed RDP (3389) inbound access.
+- Allow RDP (3389) inbound access.
-- Continued with the deployment.
+- Continue with the deployment.

 Explanation:
-This ensured that Client-1 was on the same virtual network as dc-1 so both machines could communicate internally.
+This confirms that Client-1 is on the same virtual network as dc-1 so both machines could communicate internally.

 <h2>Verify Both Virtual Machines Are Running</h2>